See what's on

 From 10am on FUNharmonics concert mornings, there are free hands-on activities around the building linked to the concert theme.
 Children with a concert ticket and aged six and over can ‘have a go’ at different orchestral instruments under expert instruction, including a harp!
 As this event is extremely popular, and spaces are limited, we recommend arriving early to avoid disappointment and the longest queues.

 FUNharmonics foyer activities are generously supported by Stentor Music Co.
-Ltd and Bell Music.
+Ltd, Jupiter and Bell Music.